kavia-common/recipe-explorer-183515-183544/recipe_app_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+- Sign In screen is available as the default route and at `/#/sign-in`.

 ### `npm test`

 Launches the test runner in interactive watch mode.